thefledgedhurricane/journal-quality-analyzer/CONTRIBUTING.md

 - Other conduct which could reasonably be considered inappropriate

 ### Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer at [i.annaki@ump.ac.ma](mailto:i.annaki@ump.ac.ma).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer at [i.annaki@ump.ac.ma](mailto:i.annaki@ump.ac.ma) or [iannaki.developer@gmail.com](mailto:iannaki.developer@gmail.com).

 ---